Key facts: Arizona

 Arizona follows a pure comparative rule.
 Pure comparative negligence; full damages reduced in proportion to the claimant’s fault.
 Exception: no comparative-negligence recovery for a claimant who intentionally, wilfully, or wantonly caused or contributed to the injury.

-Read the full Arizona comparative negligence rule →This page is informational and does not constitute legal advice.
+Arizona car accident settlement calculator →This page is informational and does not constitute legal advice.
 Notice deadlines for claims against governmental units, medical malpractice, intentional torts, and other special categories run on separate tracks and can be much shorter.
 Confirm the controlling rule with a licensed Arizona attorney before relying on it.